Wind wave model: Historical overview

 First generation wave models did not consider nonlinear wave interactions.
 Second generation models, available by the early 1980s, parameterized these interactions.
-They included the “coupled hybrid” and “coupled discrete” formulations.
+They included the "coupled hybrid" and "coupled discrete" formulations.
 Third generation models explicitly represent all the physics relevant for the development of the sea state in two dimensions.
 The wave modeling project (WAM), an international effort, led to the refinement of modern wave modeling techniques during the decade 1984-1994.

 Improvements included two-way coupling between wind and waves, assimilation of satellite wave data, and medium-range operational forecasting.

 Wind wave models are used in the context of a forecasting or hindcasting system.
 Differences in model results arise (with decreasing order of importance) from: differences in wind and sea ice forcing, differences in parameterizations of physical processes, the use of data assimilation and associated methods, and the numerical techniques used to solve the wave energy evolution equation.

+In the aftermath of World War II, the study of wave growth garnered significant attention.
+The global nature of the war, encompassing battles in the Pacific, Atlantic, and Mediterranean seas, necessitated the execution of landing operations on enemy-held coasts.
+Safe landing was paramount, given that choppy waters posed the danger of capsizing landing craft.
+Consequently, the precise forecasting of weather and wave conditions became essential, prompting the recruitment of meteorologists and oceanographers by the warring nations.

+During this period, both Japan and the United States embarked on wave prediction research.
+In the U.S., comprehensive studies were carried out at the Scripps Institution of Oceanography affiliated with the University of California.
+Under the guidance of Harald Svedrup, Walter Munk devised an avant-garde wave calculation methodology for the United States Navy and later refined this approach for the Office of Naval Research.

+This pioneering effort led to the creation of the significant wave method, which underwent subsequent refinements and data integrations.
+The method, in due course, came to be popularly referred to as the SMB method, an acronym derived from its founders Sverdrup, Munk, and Charles L. Bretschneider.

+Between 1950 and 1980, various formulae were proposed.
+Given that two-dimensional field models had not been formulated during that time, studies were initiated in the Netherlands by Rijkswaterstaat and the Technische Adviescommissie voor de Waterkeringen (TAW - Technical Advisory Committee for Flood Defences) to discern the most appropriate formula to compute wave height at the base of a dike.
+This work concluded that the 1973 Bretschneider formula was the most suitable.
+However, subsequent studies by Young and Verhagen in 1997 suggested that adjusting certain coefficients enhanced the formula's efficacy in shallow water regions.